Jewish Defense League: 1975–1979: Conspiracy to kidnap, bomb, and shipping arms

-1980–1989
+1980–1984: Fire bombs, pipe bombs, and weapon caches

-During the 1980s, past-JDL member Victor Vancier (who later founded the Jewish Task Force), and two other former JDL members were arrested in connection with six incidents: 1984 firebombing of an automobile at a Soviet diplomatic residence, the 1985 and 1986 pipe bombings of rival JDL members' cars, the 1986 firebombing at a hall where the Soviet State Symphony Orchestra was performing, and two 1986 detonations of tear gas grenades to protest performances by Soviet dance troupes.
-In a 1984 interview, the JDL leader Meir Kahane admitted that the JDL "bombed the Russian mission in New York, the Russian cultural mission here [Washington] in 1971, the Soviet trade offices."
-The attacks, which caused minor diplomatic crisis in relations between the U.S. and the USSR, prompted the New York City Police Department (NYPD) to infiltrate the group and one undercover officer discovered a chain of weapon caches across Brooklyn, containing "enough shotguns and rifles to arm a small militia."
+During the 1980s, past-JDL member Victor Vancier (who later founded the Jewish Task Force) and two other former JDL members were arrested in connection with six incidents: a 1984 firebombing of an automobile at a Soviet diplomatic residence, the 1985 and 1986 pipe bombings of rival JDL members' cars, the 1986 firebombing at a hall where the Soviet State Symphony Orchestra was performing, and two 1986 detonations of tear gas grenades to protest performances by Soviet dance troupes.
+In a 1984 interview, JDL leader Meir Kahane admitted that the JDL "bombed the Russian mission in New York, the Russian cultural mission here [Washington] in 1971, the Soviet trade offices."
+The attacks, which caused minor diplomatic crises in relations between the U.S. and the USSR, prompted the New York City Police Department (NYPD) to infiltrate the group; one undercover officer discovered a chain of weapon caches across Brooklyn containing "enough shotguns and rifles to arm a small militia."

+In September 1981, the home of Boļeslavs Maikovskis, a former Latvian police officer and Nazi collaborator emigrated to the US, was bombed by the Jewish Defense League.
+JDL members had often been suspected of involvement in attacks against neo-Nazis, Holocaust deniers, and antisemites.

-On October 26, 1981, after two firebombs damaged the Egyptian tourist office at Rockefeller Center, JDL Chairman Meir Kahane said at a press conference: "I'm not going to say that the JDL bombed that office.
+On October 26, 1981, after two firebombs damaged the Egyptian tourist office at Rockefeller Center, JDL chairman Meir Kahane said at a press conference: "I'm not going to say that the JDL bombed that office.
 There are laws against that in this country.
 But I'm not going to say I mourn for it either."
-The next day, after an anonymous caller claimed responsibility on behalf of the JDL, the group's spokesman later denied his group's involvement, but said, "we support the act."
-JDL members had often been suspected of involvement in attacks against neo-Nazis, Holocaust deniers and antisemites.
+The next day, after an anonymous caller claimed responsibility on behalf of the JDL, the group's spokesman later denied his group's involvement, but said, "We support the act."